Leeroy-Charbonnel/IRM_Visualizer/README.md

  ## Usage

- Place your all the folder that contain the scans in src/ressource/images The folders must be names "SE1", "SE2", "SE3", etc.
+ Place all your folder that contains the scans in src/ressource/images/ The folders in src/ressource/images/ must be named "SE1", "SE2", "SE3", etc.

  To use the src files, place them in a electron projet, electron being the framework used in this project